So you’re the proud owner of an RV. Congratulations! Way to go!

 Especially the wheels are a bit small and sometimes get stuck if there’s some debris getting in.

-However, numerous people seem to have used this inverter for many months or even years without reporting any serious issues.
+However, as the reviews online show, a lot of people seem to have used this inverter for many months or even years without reporting any serious issues.

-And as you could guess by now, it’s also much cheaper than Honda or Yamaha.
+And as you could guess by now, it’s also cheaper than the Honda or Yamaha.

-All of these qualities make it my preferred choice for RV.
+All of these qualities make it one of my preferred choices for RV.

 Yamaha is one of the leaders on the market of portable generators.